olleharstedt/tellstory/README.md

 #### Comments

-Make comments in the like in any HTML or XMl document, with `<!-- bla bla -->`.
+Make comments in the like in any HTML or XMl document, with `<!-- Bla bla -->`.

 #### Flags